Duke of Wellington's Regiment: Amalgamation

 When required an additional rifle company was formed:- D Company — Dettingen — commemorating the Battle of Dettingen, during the War of the Austrian Succession in 1743 and an additional administration company:- W Company — Waterloo — commemorating the Battle of Waterloo, during the Waterloo campaign in 1815.
 Both companies having previously existed during the Dukes existence.

 9th Battalion Veterans Annual reunion

-For 65 years, Captain Tom Moore organised the annual reunion for the 9th Battalion veterans.
+For 65 years, Captain Sir Tom Moore organised the annual reunion for the 9th Battalion veterans.

 Regimental colours

 The Duke of Wellington's Regiment had four colours on parade.
 The first pair of colours were the standard set of Regulation Colours, which all Regiments are presented with.
 The second pair was a set of Honorary Colours, which were originally presented to the 76th Regiment of Foot in 1808 for their actions during the Battle of Ally Ghur and Delhi in 1803.

 The Honorary Colours were approximately 6-foot 6 inch by 6-foot.
 Following rebadging, on 6 June 2006, the 3rd Battalion the Yorkshire Regiment (Duke of Wellington's) inherited responsibility for parading the Honorary Colours.
 On 31 March 2007 the Regulation colours were taken out of service and laid up in Halifax Parish church.
 There was a short ceremony in the church grounds where the troops were inspected by the Mayor of Halifax, Councillor Colin Stout, and the Lord Lieutenant of West Yorkshire Dr Ingrid Roscoe.